 127.0.0.1 www.timeatlas.local

 When I type the test domain name, www.timeatlas.local, into my web browser, the system first looks in the hosts file and finds the entry 127.0.0.1.
-This IP address is a universal address assigned to the localhost that is your PC.
+This IP address is a universal address assigned to your PC’s local host.
 So, rather than going out to the web, the request would stop at my PC.
 In this case, timeatlas.local doesn’t exist on the internet.

 Hosts File Location